Why Buy a Used Porsche 911?

-Choosing from Porsche’s 50-year lineup of 911s can be daunting, but picking the car that’s right for you can boil down to assessing your patience for old-world charms, your expectations for performance and, of course, your budget.
+Choosing from Porsche’s 50-year lineup of 911s can be daunting, but picking the car that is right for you can boil down to assessing your patience for old-world charms, your expectations for performance, and, of course, your budget.
 The 1960s-era 911s have risen dramatically in value, and some of the finest, rust-free examples in the U.S. were shipped to nostalgic, well-heeled buyers in Europe who grew up around those iconic cars.

-When purchased well, 911s deliver satisfying ownership experiences and entry into a fiercely passionate community of drivers — as I can attest.
-Following my purchase of the one-owner 1983 911 SC pictured here, I drove the car from Florida to California.
+When purchased well, 911s deliver satisfying ownership experiences and entry into a fiercely passionate community of drivers, as I can attest.
+Following my purchase of the one-owner 1983 911 SC, I drove the car from Florida to California.
 It drove flawlessly on the cross-country journey and over the next two years in Los Angeles.
 The Porsche performed like a champ until it was t-boned by a distracted driver in an intersection.
 Despite the absence of airbags, it did an admirable job of protecting me from injury.